Unscripted Content

 Trivia Crack: The Show

-For my internship with Fox Entertainment in their unscripted department, I pitched two original shows.
-The first is a larger-than-life game show based on the mobile game Trivia Crack.
-I strategically wanted to incorporate existing IP into this concept and also cater towards Fox’s love for sleek, and over-the-top in-studio game shows.
+For my internship in Fox Entertainment’s unscripted department, I pitched two original shows.
+The first was a larger-than-life game show based on the mobile game Trivia Crack.
+I wanted to strategically incorporate existing IP into this concept, and also cater to Fox’s love for sleek and over-the-top in-studio game shows.

 The player on the board answers the trivia questions while their partner spinning the wheel is in charge of playing in minigames.
-In addition to spaces and categories, the wheel also has a few spaces that can either compete in a minigame that can lead to advantages, or sabotages.
+In addition to spaces and categories, the wheel also has a few spaces that can lead to advantages or sabotages.

 The first player to make it through all 90 spaces and the final 10 obstacle course spaces win $100,000 and the title of Trivia Champ!
 In addition to this, viewers at home can play along using the Fox Bet app and earn the chance to win cash prizes and even future appearances on the show.